tinoosan/homelab/infra/networking/cloudflared/README.md

 ## Files
 - `manifests/namespace.yaml`: creates `networking` namespace.
-- `manifests/configmap.yaml`: cloudflared config with public hostnames routing to nginx controller.
+- `config/config.yaml`: ingress hostname routing to nginx controller.
 - `manifests/deployment.yaml`: cloudflared token-run deployment.

+## Config changes trigger rollout automatically
+The ConfigMap is generated with a content hash in its name.
+When `config/config.yaml` changes, Kustomize updates the ConfigMap name and Deployment volume reference, which changes the Pod template and triggers a rolling restart of `cloudflared` automatically after Flux applies.

 ## Secret (not in Git)
 If you want a template example (not applied by GitOps), see `manifests/secret.example.yaml`.